Rotodile/Todolist/README.md

-# vue-todo-app
+# Todolist app

-Learn Vue.js doing a Todo app with routing
+This is my Todolist project from The Odin Project curriclum.